Fredouye/harbor_ansible/harbor_proxy/README.md

 Each project name will be suffixed with the "-proxy" tag (`quay.io-proxy` for example).
 Projects will be public, and auto scan of CVEs will be enabled.

-Projects storage limits are optionnal.
+Projects storage limits are optional.